manuelkamp/TCS2FHEM/README.md

 auto_summertime: Enables changing to summertime (and back) automatically (True/False)
 disable_wifi_powersavingmode: Wifi powersavingmode is enabled per default.
 Set to true to disable powersavingmode for Wifi (True/False)
 api_port: Port on which the API is available (int)
 displayoff: Minutes after last action, display goes off automatically (int)
+log_incoming_bus_messages: Logs the hex value of every incoming bus message, which is useful to find out relevant messages (bool)
+log_housekeeping_days: Logfiles older than this value in days get deleted by housekeeping (int)

 In the file secrets.py set your configurations:
 ssid: Wifi name (string)